Mindfully Healthy Living

 They can also be blended into nut butter, used in a smoothie, or chopped up into soups, and salads.
 You can also get them covered in chocolate, or eat them raw, roasted, and/or salted.

-Like Macadamia Nuts, Brazil Nuts are technically seeds rather than nuts.
+When comparing Macadamia nuts vs Brazil nuts, both are technically seeds rather than nuts.
 They are also known as Amazon nuts (Bertholletia excelsa) because the Brazil Nut Tree is indigenous to the Amazon Rainforest.
 Brazil Nuts are an important export in the economy of South American countries in which they grow.
 Bolivia, Brazil, Venezuela, and Peru are the main countries that harvest these coveted Amazon nuts.

 They are only able to be grown in the wild.
 The harvesters, known as castaneros, travel deep into the rainforest to stay for a month collecting the Brazil nut fruit.
 During January-March the rainforest is considered in the wet season.